-(4) a.
-'Compact': English simplex clauses and Chinese BA constructions b.
+- (4) a.
+'Compact': English simplex clauses and Chinese BA constructions Bonny rolled a barrel of beer around the kitchen table. - b.
 'Semi-compact': English complex sentences and Chinese ZHE constructions c.
-'Loose': coordinated clauses and clauses in concatenation in English and Chinese

-Bonny rolled a barrel of beer around the kitchen table.
+'Loose': coordinated clauses and clauses in concatenation in English and Chinese d.
+'Others': any other syntactic patterns used by the participant to encode caused motion events (e.g. those involving dependent clauses) Bonny is rolling a barrel of beer that went around the kitchen table.